sap-tutorials/sap-build-process-automation/tutorials/joule-studio-hr-onboarding-assistant/joule-studio-hr-onboarding-assistant.md

 ![Requirement saved](060-create-prd.png)

-At this stage, you can see the your PDR similar to the one below in markdown format.
+At this stage, you can see your PDR similar to the one below in markdown format.
 If you need to update it manually, you can just proceed clicking on the text in the view or by editing the files in the dedicated code tab.

 ![Technical overview](060-prd-ready.png)